Smartling/SmartlingHelp/_articles/reports/gdn-tracked-urls.md

 You will receive one line item in reports showing cumulative request that matched `/user/\*/profile/\*` - not a breakdown of the specific pages.

 You can specify specific parameters using wildcards; for example, `/checkout/success?complete=true`

-For each URL, you can also optionally specify a "currency" value using decimal points.
-The currency type is required.